elucian/bee/syntax/structure.md

 Following system variables are available for debugging:

 ```
+@params //contains a vector of strings, with program parameters
+@names  //contains a vector of strings, with parameter names
-@timer: contains duration information about last executed statement
+@timer  //contains duration information about last executed statement
-@stack: contains debug information about current call stack
+@stack  //contains debug information about current call stack
-@trace: contains reporting information about executed statements
+@trace  //contains reporting information about executed statements
-@level: contains how deep is the current call stack
+@level  //contains how deep is the current call stack
-@count: contains last query count: updated/inserted/deleted records
+@count  //contains last query count: updated/inserted/deleted records
-@query: contains last native query statement
+@query  //contains last native query statement
-@error: contains last error message
+@error  //contains last error or is empty = {}
 ```

 **notes:**
-* System variables are global and may be specific to a component;
+* System variables are global and are defined in a library;
-* User can create new system variables specific to application;
-* Prefix "@" is used to avoid scope qualifier and improve code readability;
+* Prefix "@" is used to improve code readability;

 ### Components